 OKRs provide a clear and transparent framework that allows teams to prioritize objectives, define key results, and track their progress, fostering accountability, motivation, and agility.

 Who should own OKRs?

-OKRs should be owned by individuals or teams who are responsible for achieving specific goals or objectives within an organization.
+OKRs should be owned by individuals or teams who are responsible for achieving specific business goals and measurable key results.
 This could include department heads, managers, or project leaders.

 How to measure OKRs?

 OKRs can be measured by tracking progress towards specific, measurable targets.
+This can be done for an individual team member or an entire team.
 OKR software that aggregates, updates, and displays data can be useful for this purpose.

 What makes a good OKR?

 Good OKRs possess a couple of key characteristics including being ambitious, aligned with company goals, limited in number, transparent, collaborative, and regularly updated.